callmemaze/taskJr-full-stack/README.md

-sing React, Node.js, Express & MongoDB Full Stack MERN Blog.
+Using React, Node.js, Express & MongoDB, Tailwind, shadcn Full Stack MERN Blog.
 It is a simple blog posting app that allows users to post interesting blogs.

 For Installation